-In point at issue questions, you have two arguments that intersect, two authors who disagree on something.
+In point at issue questions, you have two opposing arguments, two authors who disagree on something.
 You have to figure out what exactly they disagree over.
 This sounds easy, but the LSAT lays a lot of traps.

 Identifying Point At Issue Questions